-Further, the control test pursuant to section 50AA of the Corporations Act 2001, operates counter to the trustee fiduciary duties, legislated trustee covenants and obligations, that apply to all trustees or directors of the corporate trustee of the fund.
+Further, the control test pursuant to section 50AA of the Corporations Act 2001, operates counter to the trustee fiduciary duties and legislated trustee covenants and obligations that apply to all individual trustees or directors of the corporate trustee of the fund.
+The test is often difficult to apply in practice because it is hard to determine whether control exists as a matter of fact.
+Considerations as to the practical influence that a person can exert, and patterns of behaviours (rather than legal rights or obligations) must be taken into account.